dotnet/docs/docs/machine-learning/resources/learners.md

 # Learning Algorithms
-Below is a list of learning algorithms (learners) and the [machine learning tasks](tasks.md) that they can be used for.
+The following table will help you understand the different learning algorithms (learners) included in ML.NET and the [machine learning tasks](tasks.md) that they can be used for.
 Click on the learner name for more in-depth explanations on each of these learning methods.

+> [!NOTE]
+> ML.NET is currently in Preview.
+Not all learning algorithms are currently supported.
+To submit a request for a certain learner, please open an issue in the [dotnet/machinelearning repository](https://github.com/dotnet/machinelearning/issues).

 | Learner Name | Binary classification | Multi-class classification | Regression | Ranking | Clustering | Anomaly Detection |
 | --- |:---:|:---:|:---:|:---:|:---:|:---:|